 Natalia Goncharova, Avant-garde artist

 Natalia Goncharova was the famous Russian avant-garde painter, set designer and graphic artist.
 She made a significant contribution to the development of the Russian avant-garde art.
-Natalia was a distant relative of Russian writer Alexander Pushkin’s wife Natalia Nikolaevna (nee Goncharova).
+You know, Natalia was a distant relative of Russian writer Alexander Pushkin’s wife Natalia Nikolaevna (nee Goncharova).

 Her paintings are more expensive than the works of any other female artist in history.

-Natalia was born on August 16, 1881 in Tula region into a family of an architect.
+The girl was born on August 16, 1881 in Tula region into a family of an architect.
 In 1891 (according to other sources in 1892), her family moved to Moscow.

 Inspired by art, Goncharova entered the Moscow School of Painting, Sculpture and Architecture, where she studied from 1901 to 1909.
 There she met Mikhail Larionov, who later became her husband.
 They participated in various Russian and European exhibitions.
 Goncharova and Larionov were influenced by Cubism and Futurism, and developed their own style – Rayonism.